In general, gbd

 catkin build your_ros_pkg -DCMAKE_BUILD_TYPE=Debug

-Step 2: Run your node with gdb.
+.
 The easiest way is to create a launch file for your node, similar to the below sample

 <launch>